mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/pipelines.md

 * Build
 * Release

+Note that some steps depend on the outputs of other steps.
+Therefore, you must add Start Pipeline before Checkout, Checkout before Publish, Publish before Deploy, and Deploy before Build.

 When you are finished customizing your pipeline, click **Save**.
 Or, to immediately start using it, click **Save & Activate**.

-The first time you activate a pipeline, you will be prompted to set up a personal access token (PAT) in the **Settings** tab if you have not already set one up.
+The first time you activate a pipeline, you will be prompted to set up a personal access token and API key in the **Settings** tab if you have not already set these up.
 This is required for a successful pipeline run.

 ## 3 Navigation